lil-lab/nccg/README.md

 - Neural Shift Reduce CCG Semantic parser (NCCG) builds on top of SPF (Semantic Parsing Framework).
 Please see SPF documentation to learn more.
+- The NCC project is contained in the project ./parser.ccg.ff.shiftreduce.
-- There are three major components that create NCCG:
+- There are three major components that create NCCG.

-   - Parser:
-   - Creating dataset;
-   - Learning:
+   - Parser: NCCG model is a feed-forward neural network that generates probability over actions given parsing configuration.
+     For technical details, please see Section 3 in the [paper](http://www.cs.cornell.edu/~dkm/papers/ma-emnlp.2016.pdf).
+     The model file is located in:
+         ./edu.cornell.cs.nlp.spf.parser.ff.shiftreduce.neuralparser/NeuralDotProductShiftReduceParser.java

+   - Creating dataset: NCCG parser is trained on configuration and gold action pairs that are generated using a CKY parser.
+     For technical details, please see Section 4 in the [paper](http://www.cs.cornell.edu/~dkm/papers/ma-emnlp.2016.pdf).
+     This is described in the following package:
+         ./edu.cornell.cs.nlp.spf.parser.ff.shiftreduce.dataset

+   - Learning: NCCG is trained using backpropagation.
+For technical details, please see Section 4 in the [paper](http://www.cs.cornell.edu/~dkm/papers/ma-emnlp.2016.pdf).
+This is described in the following file:
+         ./edu.cornell.cs.nlp.spf.parser.ff.shiftreduce.learner/NeuralFeedForwardDotProductLearner.java

 ## AMR Parsing using Neural Shift Reduce CCG Semantic parser (NCCG)